-Amongst the assemblage of costs associated with walking into your first home, one of the heaviest one-off payments you will make towards the purchase of a property, and at times second in line to the deposit, will be the stamp duty.
+Stamp duty is one of the heaviest one-off payments you will make towards the purchase of a property - usually second only to the deposit itself.

-Otherwise known as land transfer duty, it’s a tax imposed by the state and territory governments whenever a buyer purchases a property, whether they be a first-home owner or investor – and it can even be enforced when a property is handed over without the new owner having paid a cent toward it, such as when the property is a gift.
+Otherwise known as land transfer duty, stamp duty is a tax imposed by the state and territory governments whenever a buyer purchases a property, whether they be a first-home owner or investor – and it can even be enforced when a property is handed over without the new owner having paid a cent towards it, such as when the property is a gift.

 The buyer is required to pay the stamp duty fee directly to the state or territory’s revenue office, but the process is best handled with the assistance of a solicitor or conveyancer.